-Temperatures and RHs inside the laboratory buildings were extensively monitored with more than 100 channels of temperature and humidity measurements as well as the condensate removed by the air conditioner.
-Power uses of both the air handler and compressor were also recorded.
+Temperatures and RHs inside the laboratory buildings were extensively monitored.
+Condensate removed by the air conditioner was also monitored.
+Power uses of both the air handling unit and compressor were also recorded.
 During October, carbon dioxide (CO2) was released and monitored inside the homes to estimate infiltration rates.